ReDI-School/js-berlin-2019-fall/slides/lesson7.md

 If you get stuck, ask us, ask the other students, and use Google and StackOverflow!

-Teachers will help if you have small questions, but we wont give you the solution.
+Teachers will help with you have small questions, but we wont give you the complete solution.

 ---